 2 – Shangri-La Suite at The Shard

-What’s Posh: Stay in this suite at its namesake hotel in The Shard and incredible 180 degree views of the city of London are yours (for a mere £14,000 per night, that is).
-Expect the usual luxurious touches that guests are sure to take for granted including 1,000 thread count linen, a marble bathroom with heated floor and gorgeous touches of Eastern design.
-Tech savvy guests can even sync the in-suite telescope to their smart phone to take up close digital photos of London’s most famous landmarks.
+What’s Posh: Stay in this suite at its namesake hotel in The Shard and incredible 180-degree views of the city of London are yours (for a mere £14,000 per night, that is).
+Expect the usual luxurious touches that guests are sure to take for granted including 1,000 thread count linen, a marble bathroom with a heated floor and gorgeous touches of Eastern design.
+Tech-savvy guests can even sync the in-suite telescope to their smartphone to take up close digital photos of London’s most famous landmarks.
 Still, at that price, maybe we’ll make do with a spin on the London Eye instead.

 1 – Royal Suite at Mandarin Oriental